benfulcher/hctsa/README.md

 * ***Application to fetal heart rate time series*** &#x1F4D7; : B.D.
 Fulcher, A.E.
 Georgieva, C.W.G.
 Redman, N.S.
 Jones.
 Highly comparative fetal heart rate analysis. *34th Ann.
 Int.
 Conf.
 IEEE EMBC* 3135 (2012).
 [Link](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6346629).
 * ***Original paper, showing that the behavior of thousands of time-series methods on thousands of different time series can provide structure to the interdisciplinary time-series analysis literature*** &#x1F4D7; : B.D.
 Fulcher, M.A.
 Little, N.S.
 Jones.
 Highly comparative time-series analysis: the empirical structure of time series and their methods. *J. Roy.
 Soc.
 Interface* **10**, 20130048 (2013).
 [Link](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full).

+### Other Publications

+Here are some examples of external use of _hctsa_.
+Let me know if I've missed any!

+* Feature selection using genetic algorithms for fetal heart rate analysis.
+[Paper](http://iopscience.iop.org/article/10.1088/0967-3334/35/7/1357/meta)
+* Evaluating asphalt irregularity from smartphone sensors.
+[Paper](https://link.springer.com/chapter/10.1007/978-3-319-68765-0_27)
+* Assessing muscles for clinical rehabilitation.
+[Paper](https://ieeexplore.ieee.org/abstract/document/8037372/)
+* Detecting mild cognitive impairment using single-channel EEG to measure speech-evoked brain responses.
+[Paper](https://ieeexplore.ieee.org/abstract/document/8693868)
+* Non-intrusive load monitoring for appliance detection and electrical power saving for buildings.
+[Paper](https://doi.org/10.1016/j.enbuild.2019.05.028).

 ## Acknowledgements

 Many thanks go to [Romesh Abeysuriya](https://github.com/RomeshA) for helping with the mySQL database set-up and install scripts, and [Santi Villalba](https://github.com/sdvillal) for lots of helpful feedback and advice on the software.

 ## Related resources

+### CompEngine

+An accompanying web resource for this project is [CompEngine](http://www.comp-engine.org), which allows users to upload and compare thousands of diverse types of time-series data.
+The vast and growing collection of time-series data can also be downloaded.

+### _catch22_

+Is over 7000 just a few too many features for your application?
+Do you not have access to a Matlab license?
+_catch22_ has you all of your faux rhetorical questions covered.
+This reduced set of 22 features, determined through a combination of classification performance and mutual redundancy as explained in [this paper](https://arxiv.org/abs/1901.10200v2), is available [here](https://github.com/chlubba/catch22) as an efficiently coded C implementation with wrappers for python and R.

 ### _hctsa_ datasets
 There are a range of open datasets with pre-computed _hctsa_ features.